-As I was saying, after traveling for many years I am a great believer that as well as being a great teacher it also brings gratitude and understanding of the many cultures and issues that are going on in the world.
+As I was saying, after traveling for many years I am a great believer that as well as being a great teacher traveling also brings gratitude and understanding of the many cultures and issues that are going on in the world.

 Being a regular traveller has not made me inaccessible to some of the trials and tribulations that can happen whilst traveling.
 I would like to share some of my learning curves with you that I hope you will enjoy and help you on your journey.